“Salt is what makes things taste bad when it isn’t in them.” – Unknown

 - American Heart Association (AHA): 1500 mg (2).

 - Academy of Nutrition and Dietetics (AND): 1500 to 2300 mg.

 - American Diabetes Association (ADA): 1500 to 2300 mg.

 So… there is definitely a consensus among these organizations that we should aim for less than 1500 mg of sodium per day, and definitely not more than 2300 mg.

-1500 mg of sodium equals about 3/4 teaspoons or 3.75 grams of salt per day, while 2300 mg equals about one teaspoon and 6 grams of salt per day.
+1500 mg of sodium amounts to 0.75 teaspoons or 3.75 grams of salt per day, while 2300 mg amounts to one teaspoon or 6 grams of salt per day.

 Most people today are eating much more than that.
-The average intake of sodium is about 3400 mg, most of it coming from processed foods (6).
+The average intake of sodium is about 3400 mg, most of it coming from processed foods.

 If these health organizations have their way, all of us need to make drastic changes in our food choices, start reading labels and start to actively restrict the amount of sodium in our diets.